firedrakeproject/Irksome/demos/preconditioning/demo_heat_rana.py.rst

 Jacobian of the variational form with the approximate Butcher tableu substituted) and so provides the user with an 'aux' preconditioner to configure.
-Since the Rana technique gives us a block triangular matrix, a multiplicative field split exactly apply the preconditioner if its diagonal blocks are exactly inverted::
+Since the Rana technique gives us a block triangular matrix, a multiplicative field split exactly applies the preconditioner if its diagonal blocks are exactly inverted::

   params = {"mat_type": "aij",